mimblewimble/docs/docs/wiki/extra-documents/always-listening-wallet.md

 # Setting up an always listening wallet

 For some use cases, like mining Grin, it's important to have a wallet that is always listening for incoming transactions.
-For this use case and others like it, configuring `grin-wallet` as a service is recommended and easy to do.
+For this use case and others like it, configuring `grin-wallet` as a service might be prefered.
+Be warned though that the use of a password stored in a text file is required to automatically start the service, which does provide significant security concerns.
+Only use these instructions when you know what you are doing, e.g. for development and small amounts of funds!

 ## Set up grin-wallet as a service